 Sleep Apnea Treatment

-For severe obstructive sleep apnea or central sleep apnea, CPAP (continuous positive airway pressure) is the only treatment available.
+For severe obstructive or central sleep apnea, CPAP (continuous positive airway pressure) is the only treatment available.
 CPAP is a pump that attaches to a mask.
 The pump uses forced air to keep your airway open or keep air flowing even if your body stops breathing.
 CPAP is very effective when properly used, but many people find it too uncomfortable and cumbersome to use, so compliance with treatment is low.